amogh7joshi/engagement-detection/README.md

 For more information, visit the `data` subdirectory.

 The other tools in the Makefile are for convenience purposes only when committing to this repository, in addition to the `editconstant.sh` script.
-Do not use them unless you are commiting to your own repository.
+Do not use them unless you are committing to your own repository.

 The `info.json` file contains the relevant locations of the cascade classifiers and DNN model files.
 You can replace the current locations with those on your computer, and then load the detectors as follows.